saurabhmehta163/IPL-Games-2008-2024-Data-Analysis-Using-SQL-/README.md

-his project contains a comprehensive set of 30 SQL queries aimed at analyzing the Indian Premier League (IPL) cricket matches dataset.
+This project contains a comprehensive set of 30 SQL queries aimed at analyzing the Indian Premier League (IPL) cricket matches dataset.
 The queries are written for a dataset stored in a table called matches and are designed to extract meaningful insights about team performances, match outcomes, venues, and player statistics.

-🔍 What You’ll Find in This Repository
+What You’ll Find in This Repository
 This analysis covers:

 Match filtering: Retrieve matches by city, year, or venue.